yuviji/mtrx/README.md

 mtrx provides AI-enhanced actionable metrics for small businesses that don’t have the infrastructure to compute these statistics.
 It scrapes data from Yelp and processes it using our LLM suite to understand the business's current situation and suggest improvements.

 ## How we built it
 mtrx is composed of a three-part solution.
+The [portal](https://github.com/wyattlake/penn-apps-frontend), [API](https://github.com/sritanmotati/pennapps-backend), and [scraper](https://github.com/yuviji/mtrx-scraper).

 **1. Client Portal ([Svelte](https://svelte.dev/)):** The web interface that small businesses can easily access, sign up for, and view metrics from.
 The portal uses [ApexCharts](https://www.npmjs.com/package/svelte-apexcharts) for visualizing our data and metrics, [Firebase](https://firebase.google.com/) for authentication and account information, and [Flowbite](https://flowbite.com/) for broader UI components.
 We implemented a cross-origin resource sharing (CORS) proxy-server that allowed us to access our REST API on Ploomber, and designed the visuals with [Adobe XD](https://adobexdplatform.com/).